What to Visit in Treviso

 And by the way, there are a lot of arcades on the streets – almost more than in Bologna.
 So you can wander here also in the rain!

-And look at the water for hours – the spectacle is mesmerizing.
-Just stand and look.
+And look at the rivers for hours – the spectacle they’re making is mesmerizing anyone

 The best place to watch the water is the bridges of the Buranelli urban area.
 Through which the Canyan arm of the Botteniga flows.
 At the end, it flows into the river Sile.
-And the place is famous – it was mentioned by Dante in his Divine Comedy.
+This place is famous and a must visit in Treviso – it was mentioned by Dante in his Divine Comedy.

 In the 19th century, the old bridge was demolished and a new one was put up.
-It does not catch the eye in any way, only it is indicated on the stele –
+It does not catch the eye in any way, but on the stele is carved:

 Dante Bridge!